 Qualification structure and duration

-The Certificate in Learning Support is made up of four compulsory 15-point courses.
-It is only offered in Semester 1 (February to June) of each year.
-It can be completed full-time over one semester or part-time over a maximum of three years.
+The Certificate in Learning Support is made up of four 15-point courses.
+Two courses are offered each semester.
+The qualification can be completed in a minimum of one year full-time and a maximum of three years part-time.

 Subjects and courses